emma-l-dodd/emma-l-dodd.github.io/_pages/CV.md

 I completed my PhD at the Kapteyn Institute, Groningen, Netherlands from 2020 -2024 with Prof. Dr. Amina Helmi.
 My work focused on galactic archaeology, to study the assembly history of the Milky Way from present-day dynamical and chemical information.
 My main focus has been on using Gaia data to unveil more information on the accretion events experienced by our galaxy in the past.
+Click [here](https://research.rug.nl/en/publications/galactic-ancestry-in-the-gaia-era) for a link to my PhD thesis.

 I am now working as a postdoctoral researcher at the Insitute for Computational Cosmology in Durham, United Kingdom, continuing research into the assembly of the Milky Way.